An Analysis of "The Nymph’s Reply to the Shepherd" by Sir Walter Raleigh

 Irony in the Shepherd's Proposal

-As the couplets proceed through each stanza, the darker, innate meaning of the nymph’s eternal message becomes less latent and can be manifested in the shepherd’s mortal view of life.
+As the stanzas progress, the darker, innate meaning of the nymph’s eternal message becomes less latent and can be manifested in the shepherd’s mortal view of life.
 It quickly becomes apparent throughout the poem that the nymph is attempting to help the shepherd.
 While the shepherd can only focus on his love for the nymph, thinking only of the gifts that he will give her, she attempts to show him the irony of their discourse, relaying to him the mortality of his pastoral life.
 When this complexity is understood, there are four reoccurring motifs that arise within the nymph’s explanation.

 Motif #1: Mortality and Materialism